 6. Vaccine distribution requires global investments.

 The Pfizer-BioNTech vaccine needs ultracold storage across the supply chain, which will cost pharmacies and doctor’s offices upwards of $15,000 for an ultracold freezer alone.
 Medical supply nonprofits can help governments distribute the fragile vaccines to hard-to-reach areas and store them once they get there, but major investments are needed.

 Direct Relief President and CEO Thomas Tighe said the organization’s ongoing humanitarian activities delivering insulin, vaccines, and cancer medications to people in resource-strapped areas and following natural disasters made them aware of the barriers and often preventable tragedies caused by inadequate cold-chain capacity.

-7. Nonprofits will play a crucial role in distributing COVID-19 vaccines.
+7. Nonprofits are playing a crucial role in distributing COVID-19 vaccines.

-For countries with limited infrastructure and rough terrain, delivering mass quantities of fragile vaccines is no easy task.
+For countries with limited infrastructure and rough terrain, delivering mass quantities of a fragile vaccine is no easy task.
 Governments will need to coordinate with local leaders and nonprofit medical suppliers to make it happen.